citp/privacy-policy-historical/i/in/ind/indicustom.com.md

 Receiving Communications.
 If you opt to receive any of indi’s optional promotional materials, you will be able to unsubscribe from these materials through your account profile or through the emails we send you.
 If you elect not to receive such promotional material by email, we may still contact you as necessary to service your account.

 Access To And Editing Account Profile Information.
 In general, we make it easy for you to view the personally identifiable information we have collected from you in your account profile, where you can edit your information as you see fit.
-If you would like to permanently disable your account, please email [webmaster@indicustom.com](mailto:webmaster@indicustom.com).
+If you would like to permanently disable your account, please email .

+FOR OUR CANADIAN MEMBERS AND VISITORS

+Canadian citizens, except under circumstances defined by law, are entitled to access their own personally identifiable information collected by indi by writing to: Attention: Management, indi, 5515 Doyle St., Suite #15, Emeryville, CA 94608.
+We may ask you to pay an administrative fee for accessing or copying your information, but will inform you of the anticipated charges and confirm that you want us to proceed before processing your request.
+If you believe that the personally identifiable information about you that we have collected is incomplete or inaccurate, we will correct the information upon verification of the omission or error and of the identity of the person requesting the change.
+If you would like to receive additional information about our personal information management practices, to access, correct or have us investigate any matters in relation to your personally identifiable information, please contact us at the address provided above.

 UPDATES TO THIS PRIVACY POLICY